-Along with his wife Erin, Ben Chrisman is the co-owner of Chrisman Studios, a collective of five destination wedding photographers based in Charleston and San Francisco.
+Along with his wife Erin, Ben Chrisman is the co-owner of Chrisman Studios, a collective of five destination wedding photographers based in Charleston, San Francisco, Santa Fe and Italy.
 Ben studied photojournalism, and worked at newspapers for several years in his home state of New Mexico before starting his own wedding photography business in 2005.
 Since then, Ben has photographed weddings all over the world, including Mongolia, Venezuela, Bhutan, Israel, throughout Europe, the Caribbean and the United States.
 He has also won some of the most celebrated awards in the industry, including American Photo magazine's "Top Ten Wedding Photographers, Rangefinder Magazine's "Top 10 Most Sought Out Wedding Photographers in the World", the WPJA's "Photographer of the Year", Junebug Wedding's "Best of the Best" five years in a row, and Fearless Photographers' "Top 10 Photographers of the Year".
 Ben is also on staff with the highly-respected Foundation Workshops, and speaks at photography conferences internationally with Erin throughout the year.

 Where are you located?
 Do you charge a travel fee for weddings not in your location?